Join the community!

 .gitignoreand specify the files or directories to exclude.
 For instance,

 git statusin your repository - the excluded files and directories won’t show up anymore!

-.gitignore files for inspiration, or copy-paste the following to your own
+.gitignore files, or copy-paste the following to your own

 **/rbin/ **/raw/ *RData *pdf **/audit **/input **/output **/temp **/zip *csv *xlsx *~* *log *.Rhistory **/exports **.ipynb_checkpoints **__pycache__ *.log slides/*.gz slides/*.snm slides/*.toc slides/*.nav slides/*.out slides/*.aux .RProfile